oils-for-unix/oils/doc/ysh-tour.md

 #### Dict

-Dicts use syntax that's more like JavaScript than Python.
-Here's a dict
+Dicts use syntax that's like JavaScript.
+Here's a dict literal:
-literal:

     var d = {
       name: 'bob',  # unquoted keys are allowed